Patterning With Colorful Dots: Fun and Easy Math for Kids

 In this activity, kids create patterns with colorful dot stickers to play a matching game with disposable cups.

-For the game board, I used a wooden slat from a window blind, similar to this one.
+For the game board, I used a wooden slat from a window blind.
 This provided a long platform on which to lay out a design with stickers.
 You could also use a long piece of cardboard.

 Use a ruler or measuring tape to space the stickers evenly.